 The Affordable Care Act (ACA) defines a seasonal employee as “an employee who is hired into a position for which the customary annual employment is six months or less.”
 Temporary employees can be a cost-efficient solution to help small businesses remain productive and profitable during times of peak demand—without sacrificing the quality of products or services.

 Additionally, seasonal hiring is not limited only to spring.
 Some companies supplement their staff during any period of increased traffic, such as the holiday season.
 Others, such as summer camps, rely solely on seasonal employees.

 Today, temporary workers make up a significant portion of the workforce.
-According to The American Staffing Association, there are more than 3 million temporary and contract workers currently working during the average week.
+According to The American Staffing Association, in any given week more than three million temporary employees and contractors work across a variety of industries, including:

 - Customer Service